Our Rapid Oxycodone Detox Procedure

-The rapid oxycodone detox procedure we have developed has been perfected over the years by our board certified Anesthesiologist.
+Whether you became dependent to Oxycodone by a doctor’s prescription after an accident or surgery, or you’re just stuck in the habit of taking Oxy, our Rapid Oxycodone detox procedure has been perfected by our Board-Certified Anesthesiologist & Addiction Medicine Physician, Dr. Julia Aharonov.
 The number of patients who have gone through our treatment and who have gotten their lives back, is truly humbling and inspiring.
 Once you’ve made up your mind you want to end your dependency on oxycodone and you’re ready to get your life back — We can help you.
-You’ll safely detox inside our hospital.
-The worst of the withdrawals will be over in three days.
-Three days!
-You will sleep through the worst parts of the withdrawals.
+You’ll safely detox inside of our private opiate detox center.
+The worst of the withdrawals will be over in four days.
+Four days!
+You will sleep through the worst parts of the withdrawals while the doctor administers medication that reverse the opiates from the receptors.

 Our Rapid Oxycodone Detox Procedure is as follows: